 6. It Ties Into Real-World Skills

-Inspire Your Autistic Child or Class With Sphero
+Inspire Your Child With Autism or Entire Class With Sphero

 While coding offers an excellent activity for any child interested in computer science, it represents a perfect fit for children with autism.
-From building video games to programming robots, many options remain for inspiring autistic children through coding.
+From building video games to programming robots, many options remain for inspiring children with autism through coding.

 With Sphero, you can invite the joy of STEAM-based education into the classroom and help kids transform the way they learn, create and invent.
-Now that you know how coding benefits autistic kids, check out Sphero’s lineup of tools and content that encourages them to think in a new language and extends to all areas of their lives, preparing them for a bright future ahead.
+Now that you know how coding benefits kids with autism, check out Sphero’s lineup of tools and content that encourages them to think in a new language and extends to all areas of their lives, preparing them for a bright future ahead.

 Ribu, K. (n.d.).
 Teaching computer science to students With ASPERGER’S ...
 Retrieved from http://www.nik.no/2010/10-Ribu.pdf